kxle6/terraform-gpawsdemo/README.md

     - terraform.tfvars: Defines default values for all the variables.

 Note: The aws_vars.tf has default values provided for certain variables.
 These can obviously be overridden by specifying those variables and values in the terraform.tfvars file.
+The VM-Series AMI is for PAYG2 PAN-OS 8.1.
+Change the AMI if you'd like to use BYOL or different PAN-OS version.

 ### Credentials and Authentication:
 Create a file called aws_creds.tf to provide the AWS ACCESS_KEY and SECRET_KEY.